slice-and-dice/register-a-food-business-front-end/docs/guidelines/css.md

 ### Global styles using Emotion

-Treat the `injectGlobal` object in `src/index.js` as a stylesheet that is injected globally.
+Treat the `injectGlobal` object in `pages/index.js` as a stylesheet that is injected globally.
 Use this for basics such as fonts and font sizes, etc.

 ## CSS reset (no action required)

-Consistency of basic styling (such as fonts, sizes, default element spacing etc.) is ensured across browsers with the `normalize.css` NPM dependency, imported into `src/index.js`.
+Consistency of basic styling (such as fonts, sizes, default element spacing etc.) is ensured across browsers with the `normalize.css` NPM dependency, imported into `pages/index.js`.

-## Global CSS styles

-These should be stored in the top-level `src/index.scss` file and imported into index.js.

-(E.g. `body`, `p`, or a class that will be used across multiple components such as `.container` or `.--bold`).

 ## Use camelCase for CSS class names